ObiQuiet/ZDot/README.md

 #     - ZDot will maximize the game window for you if it appears after ZDot starts
 # * Hard-coded to the current version of the Zwift game interface  (version 1.0.53547)
 #     - Zwift may well change elements of their game UI which ZDot is sensitive to, making this code obsolete
+# * Zwift needs to be the active window (not in the background, with e.g. Discord being active)
+#
 # * Accuracy and stability of the moving dot could be improved still
 # * The dot in the center of the map is aligned for the zoomed-out map only, not the zoomed-in or perspective map
 #     - in game, click on the map to cycle between its modes